-Problems We Found With Portland, Oregon's Drinking Water
+Problems We Found With Portland, Oregon Drinking Water

-For Hydroviv’s assessment of Portland, Oregon’s drinking water quality, we collected water test data from the city and the U.S. Environmental Protection Agency.
-We cross referenced their water quality data with toxicity studies in scientific and medical literature.
+For Hydroviv’s assessment of Portland, Oregon drinking water quality, our Water Nerds collected test data from the Portland Water Bureau, the U.S. Environmental Protection Agency, and other available data.
+We cross referenced these data with toxicity studies in scientific and medical literature.
 The water filters that we sell at Hydroviv are optimized to filter out contaminants that are found in Portland’s drinking water.

 Where Does Portland, Oregon Source Its Drinking Water?